Neshama Quest for Adults

 • Deep Nature Connection: With five days away from the business of life, youโ€™ll be guided by our mentors to ground your nervous system, greet the spirit that animates the natural world, and reach deeper in connection with your soul.

-• Inclusive Jewish community: Connect with like-minded Jewish folks from all orientations toward Judaism.
-We draw upon Jewish wisdom traditions that help ground our experience and bring our attention toward the awe-inspiring world we live in.
+• Inclusive Jewish community: Connect with other people who have been traveling their own Jewish journeys.
+As we share our stories and whatโ€™s alive in our hearts, we build intimacy and coherence as a group.
+We draw upon Jewish wisdom traditions that help ground our experience and bring our attention toward the awe-inspiring world we live in.ย

-• Solo-challenges: You will be given the opportunity to head out alone into the wild for โ€˜Hitbodedutโ€™ – an extended solo experience with the land.
-Guidance from mentors will prepare you.
+• Solo-challenges: You will be given the opportunity to head out into the wild for an extended solo experience with the land.
+Guidance from mentors will prepare you and give the practice a deeper purpose.
 The edge is real, and it is at this edge where real insight and wisdom emerge!
-Read more about a wilderness solo in ourย FAQ.
+Read more about a wilderness solo in our FAQ.

 Watch this video to hear about what to expect from previous Neshama Quest participants.